rticommunity/rticonnextdds-logparser/README.md

 ## Compilation
 It is not necessary to compile the tool since it uses python.
 Optionally, the source code can be zipped into a single file with `create_redist.sh` to simplify the distribution.
+The zip file can be executed as .py file, e.g.: `python rtilogparser -i log.txt`

 ## Adding new logs
-There are two methods to add customer log messages in the parsed output.
-This allows to add custom application messages in the output of the tool.
+The tool can be extented to parse custom log messages from an application.
+This can be done adding a prefix to the log message or adding a new regular expression to the tool.

 ### Log prefixes
-Any log message starting with `#Custom: ` is parsed and it will appear in the output.
+Any log message starting with `#Custom: ` is parsed and it will appear in the output with the prefix `[APP]`.

 ### Adding a parser
 The tool can be extended to implement custom parsers by following these steps:

 1. Add the regular expression for the log message.
-Open *logparser/custom/logs.py* and append a new tuple with the following format to the `regex` variable:
+Open *logparser/logs/custom/logs.py* and append a new *tuple* with the following format to the `regex` variable:
 ```
 regex.append([custom.FUNCTION_NAME_TO_CALL_IF_MATCHED, LOG_REGEX])
 ```